gittuf/gittuf/docs/cli/gittuf_policy_sign.md

 ### Synopsis

-This command allows users to add their signature to the specified policy file.
+Sign the specified policy file with the provided signing key.
+By default, the main policy file (targets) is used, which can be overridden with the '--policy-name' flag.

 ```
 gittuf policy sign [flags]